 Make Time: 1 Hour

-Start by drilling a starter hole into the top of a pinecone.
-Insert the eye screw into the drilled hole.
+Step 1: Start by drilling a starter hole into the top of a pinecone.
+Then insert the eye screw into the drilled hole.

 I can’t get enough of this thing, and I’m already planning how to store it so I can bring it out again next year.
 If you’re planning on hanging it, just be sure that you hang from something that can support its weight, as it can get a little heavy.
 Also, my dad gave me the expert advice that if you need to get pitch from the pineconese off of your hands, a little WD-40 does the trick.
 Who knew?
 Have fun! xoxo